thedarkwriter/courseware-lms-content/courses/published/getting_started_with_hiera.md

 someone outside your company?
 You'd have to remember to go in and clean out any potentially sensitive data across your entire codebase.

-Even with the simplest configuration Hiera offers a robust way to separate that data from your code.
+Even with the simplest configuration, Hiera offers a robust way to separate that data from your code.

 Using Hiera, the code would look this this:
 <pre>
 $message = hiera("message")
 file { '/etc/motd':
+  ensure  => file,
+  owner   => 'root',
+  group   => 'root',
+  mode    => '0644',
   content => $message
 }
 </pre>